chrismarcellino/lambda-ses-email-forwarder/README.md

   From: Jane Example <forwarder@example.com>
   Reply-To: jane@example.com
   ```

+If the original message has a separate Reply-To header, this is used verbatim
+as the Reply-To in the forwarded message.

 - SES only allows receiving email sent to addresses within verified domains.
 For
 more information, see: